MarkRobitaille/COMP3040A2/README.md

 Result: You now have a resume formatted in Markdown.

 If you are struggling with converting your resume to Markdown or want to do more than specified here, I recommend going through [this](https://www.markdowntutorial.com/) tutorial on Markdown.
-It only takes about 10 minutes to finish.
+It only takes around 10 minutes to finish.

 ### Adding Your Resume to GitHub